 3

 Turn the spec into a detailed multi-phase plan with actionable checklists, ready for implementation.
-Research agents gather Flutter patterns, check SDK docs, and inspect your codebase conventions.
+Optional research agents gather Flutter patterns and inspect your codebase conventions.

 4